twood02/webtemplate/assignments/a1-rudp.md

 # Setting up your github repo
 To get access to the starter code please click on the provided link.
 This will prompt you to provide a team name which will be used to create your repo.
 You can add collaborators to your repo to work in groups.
 Repository code is [here](https://classroom.github.com/g/HQKgnlL9).

+> **Acknowledgements:** This project is based on an assignment from EE 121 at UC Berkeley by Soctt Shenker.